hicommonwealth/polkadot-secure-validator/README.md

 ### Prerequisites

-Before using polkadot-secure-validator you need to have installed:
+Before using edgeware-secure-validator you need to have installed:

 * NodeJS (we recommend using [nvm](https://github.com/nvm-sh/nvm))